rubby-c/rubby-c/README.md

 </samp>
 </br></br>
 <samp>
-I'm highly interested in cryptocurrencies, trading and investing (been doing it for almost a year) as well as programming.
+I'm highly interested in trading and investing (been doing it for almost a year) as well as programming.
 </samp>
 </br></br>
 </p>